semrush/intergalactic/website/docs/filter-group/advanced-filters/advanced-filters.md

 | Hover       | ![filter hover state](static/hover.png)            |
 | Active      | ![filter active state](static/advanced-filter.png) |

 - Dynamic filter application (no "Apply" button) is useful when loading data while applying the filter strongly affects the output.
-It is important to show the content to the user immediately when applying the filter, without waiting for confirmation from the "Apply" button.
+It's important to show the content to the user immediately when applying the filter, without waiting for confirmation from the "Apply" button.
 - Filters are valid only within one report.
 However, they should be saved when returning to this report (within the same product) and when reloading the page.
 - When changing the base, date, or switching between reports, the values in advanced filters should be saved.
 - Filter settings are forwarded to the URL.

-### Clearing a filter group
+### Clearing filter group

 - The delete button appears in the filter form after applying filters and clears the entire group of filters.
 - The advanced filters-dependent page content is reloaded and overrides the applied values.